 Ranking systems on Portfolio123 are, at their core, quite simple: They put every stock in the universe in order.
 While seemingly simple, this is perhaps the most powerful feature on the site.
-The major difference that you'll find with our system is that it looks at every data point simultaneously, not sequentially.

 The Ranking Tool

 Take a look at this partial ranking system:

 While a ranking system may look complicated, it's fundamentally simple.
 The numbers are weights.
 The weights are applied at each level, indented from the left.
 The four more-colorful lines on the right are the complete contents of the Stock Rank folder, which is 50% of My Ranking System.
 You can vary the weights at each level based on what is more important to you.
 If the cash-to-debt ratio is more important to you than the quick ratio, then you can just change the former to 30 and the later to 20.
 If you think that the Stock Rank is more important than the other folders, you can increase its weighting without touching what's in the folder.
 And you can use Portfolio123's industry-best backtests to see which would be better.

 But note also the icons just to the left of those last four lines.
 The bracketed pictures show whether you're ranking against the whole universe, the stock's sector or the stock's industry.
 And the arrows show which direction you're ranking.
 This is configurable by the user.
 If you don't think that Quick Ratio should be ranking low to high, just swap the direction.

 What does it all boil down to?
 A single percentile rank: